 - Fatigue – which is the feeling of extreme tiredness

-For more information on the symptoms of primary bone cancer please refer to our About Primary Bone Cancer information section
+For more information on the symptoms of primary bone cancer, please refer to our About Primary Bone Cancer information section

 There are three known types of chordoma; classic chordoma (also known as conventional chordoma), chondroid chordoma and dedifferentiated chordoma(1,4).

 These classifications are based on the appearance of these tumours on imaging tests and under the microscope.
-The specific type of chordoma can be distinguished by radiologists (who assess images of the tumour that are created during diagnostic scans) or by pathologists (who assess the types of cells in the tumour under a microscope following a biopsy).
+The specific type of chordoma can be distinguished by radiologists (who assess images of the tumour that are created during scans) or by pathologists (who assess the types of cells in the tumour under a microscope following a biopsy).

 The three types of chordoma are: